Hexdee/nftHack_gettingStarted/README.md

 # nftHack_gettingStarted
-Mint an NFT with the meta data saved on IPFS
+Mint an NFT with the meta data saved on IPFS using NFT Storage.

 ## install dependencies
 ```